 Also, if the opening in your eye begins to close up again, glaucoma surgery can be repeated.
 If you’ve already lost vision due to glaucoma, surgery will not be able to restore it – but it can prevent further damage and save your remaining sight!

-For glaucoma diagnosis and management, be sure to visit our eye doctors in Americus and Montezuma, Georgia, for regular comprehensive eye exams.
+For glaucoma diagnosis and management, be sure to visit our eye doctors for regular comprehensive eye exams.